arit58/sql-data-warehouse-project/README.md

 # sql-data-warehouse-project
-Building a modern data warehouse with MySQL., following the Medallion Architecture.
+Building a modern data warehouse with MySQL, following the Medallion Architecture.